Code-Institute-Submissions/project-5/README.md

 Added fundamentals for recipes page
 Added fundamentals for recipe page
-Added Search class for searching the database for recipes Added functionality to search by dish types
+Added Search class for searching the database for recipes (deleted) Added functionality to search by dish types
+Redesign  Search class to work for any colection helper.py no longer used
+Updating db now via JS for better user experiences